Introduction

 The Centre for Sustainable Energy is a national charity based in Bristol that supports people and organisations across the UK to tackle the climate emergency through support and advice on the energy efficiency of people’s homes.

-The Centre for Sustainable Energy has worked in partnership with the five Somerset Councils and with the new Somerset Council supporting residents of Somerset to become more energy aware, save money on their bills and increase the energy efficiency of their homes.
-They also help administer some of the various grants available to Somerset homeowners on behalf of Somerset Council.
+The Centre of Sustainable Energy has worked in partnership with the former five Somerset councils and with the new Somerset Council to support residents to become more energy aware.
+They also help to provide some of the grants available to Somerset homeowners on behalf of Somerset Council.

 More information on the grants available can be found on our Funding and Grants page.